JhonEG-17/JhonEG-17/README.md

-### Hello developers and companies Welcome to my profile 👋
+### Hello!
+Developers and companies, welcome to my profile. 👋

 <!--
 **JhonEG-17/JhonEG-17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.